tom-seddon/b2/doc/Overview.md

   (The external RAM can't be enabled in conjunction with the Opus Challenger disc interface, as both devices use page &FD)

-- Tick the `Mouse` box to add a user port AMX/Watford mouse (B/B+/Master 128), or a Compact mouse (Master Compact/PC 128 S)
+- (B/B+/Master 128 only) Tick the `Mouse` box to have an AMX/Watford
+  type mouse connected by default.
+(This only sets the default state.
+  You can still use the `Mouse` menu to connect one later)

 - (B/B+/Master 128 only) Tick the `BeebLink` box to enable support for [BeebLink](https://github.com/tom-seddon/beeblink).
 For more